Pathoschild/smapi-mod-dump/source/NPC Adventures/README.md

 # It's time to adventure (NPC Adventures)

-**WARNING: THIS MOD IS IN PRE-ALPHA BUILD!** It may be unstable with some bugs.
+**WARNING: THIS MOD IS IN ALPHA BUILD!** It may be unstable with some bugs.
 Found any defect?
 Report it and help improvement this mod.
 Any idea?
 Create a proposal on Github.
 Thanks.

 Go to an adventure with Pelican Town's villagers!
 Recruit bachelorete or bachlor and go to adventure togehter.

 ## Features

 - Ask NPC to a follow farmer (5 hearts and more required)
-- Recruited NPC can fight with monsters (with fists!)
+- Recruited NPC can fight with monsters (with swords and for NPC with personal skill fighter)
 - Various dialogues for different locations (incomplete yet)
 - Can save items from our repository to a npc's backpack
 - If you want to break adventure, then you can release a companion
 - Next morning you can find a package with your items you saved in companion's backpack
+- Idle animations
+- Speech bubbles while companion fighting
+- [NEW] Different personal skills: warrior, fighter and doctor (next comming soon)
+- [NEW] Doctor can heal you if your health is under 30% and can try to save your life before death
+- [NEW] Warrior can use critical defense fists
+- [NEW] Fighter can level up (syncing level with player) and can upgrade swords
+- [NEW] Display personal skills in HUD (with mouseover tooltip)
+- [NEW] Better critical defense fist fight animation and sound

+Next features comming soon...

 ## Install
 - [Install the latest version of SMAPI](https://smapi.io).